zoylendt/zoylendt.github.io/content/Coding/Docker - dind with other base image.md

 ---

 The goal of this guide is to show how to run DockerInDocker ("dind) within another base image.
-II run into this problem
+I've run into this problem because I've wanted to run docker images within a container controlled by [python](https://github.com/docker/docker-py).

 # Notes about default dind image